-APA has minority interests in a number of energy infrastructure vehicles:
+APA has interests in a number of energy infrastructure vehicles:

-APA provides asset management, operation and maintenance services to these assets.
+APA provides asset management and/or operation and maintenance services to these assets.
 APA also provides comprehensive corporate, financial and accounting services to the Ethane Pipeline Income Fund and Energy Infrastructure Investments .

 SEA Gas Pipeline

 SEA Gas Pipeline (“SEAGas”) is an unregulated, 680 km pipeline that commenced commercial operations in January 2004.
 It transports natural gas from Port Campbell and Iona in Victoria to Adelaide and other regional markets in South Australia and Victoria as the only pipeline connecting Victoria’s gas fields to South Australia.
 SEAGas also connects into the Victorian Transmission System and the EnergyAustralia (formerly TRUenergy) Underground Storage facility at Port Campbell, Victoria.

 At present, SEA Gas transports over half of Adelaide's natural gas requirements.
 Nearly all of the SEA Gas’s current load is sourced from the three foundation shippers (Origin Energy, GDF Suez (formerly International Power) and EnergyAustralia (formerly TRUenergy)) under long term agreements, with the initial term to the end of 2018, and two extensions of 5 years each.